QuantEcon/lecture-python-advanced/source/rst/amss.rst

 This pattern facilities smoothing tax rates across  states.

-The government without state contingent debt cannot do this.
+The government without state-contingent debt cannot do this.

 Instead, it must enter   time :math:`t=3` with the same level of debt falling due whether there is peace or war at :math:`t=3`.